Kavin-T/Simple_Calculator/README.md

 # Simple_Calculator
-#project that i created as i learn
+#project that i created as i learn javascript